MIPACLab/.github/profile/README.md

 <div>&nbsp;</div>
 </div>

-Multi-domain Intelligent Perception and Cognition Laboratory（MIPACL）is engaged in theoretical research and engineering application in the fields of artificial intelligence and uncertain information fusion, and has achieved many innovative research results in the fields of intelligent interpretation of multi-modal remote sensing images and multi-source information processing.
+Multi-domain Intelligent Perception and Cognition Laboratory（MIPCL）is engaged in theoretical research and engineering application in the fields of artificial intelligence and uncertain information fusion, and has achieved many innovative research results in the fields of intelligent interpretation of multi-modal remote sensing images and multi-source information processing.